Cluster candidates with massive quiescent galaxies at $z\sim2$: Analysis and results

 For our goal, we need a clean and complete quiescent galaxy sample with reliable photo-$z$'s.
 We therefore adopt the following criteria to select quiescent galaxies: \begin{enumerate} \item sSFR $ < 10^{-10} \rm ~yr^{-1}$, \item $M_\ast > 3 \times 10^{10} ~M_\odot$, \item $|z_\mathrm{phot}-z_\mathrm{ref}|<0.2$, \item $(z_\mathrm{68max} - z_\mathrm{68min})/(1 + z_\mathrm{phot}) < 0.2$, \item $\chi_\nu^2 < 5$, \item $K_{\mathrm{s},\mathrm{corr}} < 23.6 ~\mathrm{mag}$, \end{enumerate} where $z_\mathrm{ref}$ is the reference redshift we explore, $\chi^2_\nu$ is the reduced chi-square of the best-fit model from our photo-$z$ code, and $z_\mathrm{68min}$ and $z_\mathrm{68max}$ are the lower and upper range of the 68\% confidence interval.
 In this paper, we focus on $z_\mathrm{ref} = 2.1$, where we identify several good candidates.
 As noted earlier, we present extensive work over a wider redshift range in a future paper.
 Note as well that the photo-$z$ accuracy in the left panel of Fig.~\ref{fig:photoz} at $1.9<z_{spec}<2.3$ is $\sigma_{conv}=0.061$ and an outlier fraction of 5.4\%.

-After selecting the quiescent galaxies, we define 2D grids with a $10\arcsec$ interval covering the entire XMM-LSS field and estimate the galaxy number density at each grid.
+After selecting the quiescent galaxies, we define 2D grids with a $10\arcsec$ interval covering the entire XMM-LSS field and estimate the quiescent galaxy number density at each grid.
 We use the kernel density estimate with a 2D Gaussian kernel $K(r)$, which is expressed as

 where $r$ is the projected distance between a given grid and a galaxy, and $h$ is the Gaussian kernel width parameter.
 We choose the Gaussian kernel widths $h$ of $10\arcsec$ and $60\arcsec$, corresponding to $\sim80$ and $\sim500$ physical kpc at $z=2$, respectively.
 While the $10\arcsec$ kernel is sensitive to the small-scale concentrations of quiescent galaxies, the $60\arcsec$ kernel may well trace more extended structures comparable to halo size.
 Each of these kernels is subject to contamination by spurious over-densities; the small kernel shows a significant over-density where only a couple of galaxies are located close to each other, and the large kernel is sensitive to a loose concentration of galaxies without an obvious central galaxy.
 We find that the combination of density maps with these two different scales is efficient in removing such spurious systems.
 We thus calculate the significance of the kernel density at each grid position against whole density distributions with $h=10\arcsec$ ($\sigma_{10\arcsec}$) and $h=60\arcsec$ ($\sigma_{60\arcsec}$).
+The significance of each grid ($\sigma_h$) is defined as

+where $\rho^h_i$ is the kernel number density of quiescent galaxies measured at the $i$-th grid with the kernel width of $h$. $<\rho_h>$ and S.D. are the mean and standard deviation of $\rho^h_i$ distribution, respectively.
 Finally, we multiply the values of $10\arcsec$ kernel significance and those of $60\arcsec$ at each grid.